maxtkc/mos-herb-site/learn.md

 > Free or optional donation\
 > No registration required

-Spend the afternoon getting deeply acquainted with one medicinal plant each month!
-We’ll learn through drawing, tasting, science, and storytelling.
-Bring your journal and leave with an in-depth account of botany, history, clinical use, and more.

-Join us for the first event in this series, which will run from April-November.
+Come spend the afternoon with violet!
+This is the first event in a monthly series at the Growing Center.

 ---